-Back when I met my fiance (still get giggles over that word, it’s only been a month…) I weighed 46 lbs more than I do today.
-I’m still a curvy gal now just less so than before.
+Back when I met my fiancé (still get giggles over that word, it’s only been a month…) I weighed 46 lbs. more than I do today.
+I’m still a curvy gal now, just less so than before.
 I worried about that as well.
 This body has been through a lot having born four babies and a couple of surgeries.
 I won’t be making the cover of Sports Illustrated anytime soon.
 How would he respond to all of me?
-The numbers on the scale were not that of my younger peers who could just as easily be his partner, right?
+The numbers on the scale were not those of my younger peers who could just as easily be his partner, right?

 Wrong again.
 Those numbers also had the weight of a feather on the scale of his love for me.
 I had learned to love myself before him.
 My body was a miracle that had given birth to four smaller miracles, even producing sustenance to nurse them into their first months of existence.
 My man worshiped the goddess within me and helped me to see who I truly am through his loving eyes.

-So today, when I received a message from a well meaning soul asking if I planned to “get in shape for my wedding” I was in a good place.
-I did not crash and fall into the deep dark well of self loathing.
-I know where it hides itself in the tall grasses and when I dance there I am wary.
-I did not trod upon the path of pills, journeying through the land of “not good enough” towards to road to redemption where the scales tips into the zone of acceptance.
+So today, when I received a message from a well-meaning soul asking if I planned to “get in shape for my wedding” I was in a good place.
+I did not crash or fall into the deep dark well of self-loathing.
+I know where it hides itself in the tall grasses and when I dance there, I am wary.
+I did not tread upon the path of pills, journeying through the land of “not good enough” towards to road to redemption where the scales tips into the zone of acceptance.
 I just said no thank you.

 I have the shape of a woman who has been through the ravages of loss of a child, loss of her father in the prime of her life just when that relationship was getting great.
 I have the shape of a woman who has lived through the #metoo area, who has conquered the old boys’ club and lived through divorce.
 I have the shape of a spiritual warrior who is helping her students to find their own divine selves.

 No thank you.
-I am not going to change myself for a day or for another.
+I am not going to change myself for one day or for another person.
 I am perfect the way I am for July 6th or any other date on the calendar.
-Age and weight are just numbers and math was never my favourite subject anyhow.
+Age and weight are just numbers and math were never my favourite subject anyhow.

 Love yourself.
 Take care of yourself.
 I love you all with all my heart.